 A participant may obtain a loan from his or her separate account balance.
 Each loan is evidenced by a promissory note and may not be less than \$1,000.
-The loans are secured by the balance in the participant's account and bear interest at a rate commensurate with commercial prevailing rates as determined by the Administrator.
+The loans are secured by the balance in the participant's account and bear interest at a rate commensurate with commercial prevailing rates as determined by the Plan Administrator.
 Provisions of the Plan require the aggregate of each loan outstanding not to exceed the lesser of \$50,000 or 50% of the participant's vested account balance.
-Repayment terms for loans are not to exceed five years and principal and interest is paid ratably through payroll deductions.
+Repayment terms for loans are not to exceed five years, unless for the purpose of purchasing a primary residence, and principal and interest is paid ratably through payroll deductions.
 A participant may only have two loans outstanding at the same time.